1. DEFINITIONS AND INTERPRETATION

 5.1.
 The Client shall pay the Company for Products and Services listed in the Service Agreement or Acceptance of Quotation.
 All Quotations and Estimates supplied are exclusive of Value Added Tax which (if applicable) shall be added to the Company’s invoice(s) at the appropriate rate.

-5.2.
-The Company shall invoice the Client in accordance with the Service Agreement or Acceptance of Quotation.

 5.3.
+The company shall invoice the Client in accordance with the Service Agreement or Acceptance of Quotation.

-Unless otherwise agreed and subject to clause 5.2, the Company shall, upon completion of works submit to the Client an invoice which gives details of the Products and Services provided as laid out in the Service Agreement or Acceptance of Quotation and the amount payable (plus Value Added Tax, if applicable).
+5.5.
+Unless otherwise agreed and subject to clause 5.2, the Company shall, upon completion of works submit to the Client an invoice which gives details of the Products and Services provided as laid out in the Service Agreement or Acceptance of Quotation and the amount payment (plus Value Added Tax, if applicable).

 6. CONFIDENTIAL INFORMATION